-Because Apple's sales figures approximate a true exponential curve, it is appropriate to use the CAGR (39.3%) to represent all year-to-year growth rates for this ten-year period.
+Because Apple's sales figures approximate an accurate exponential curve, it is appropriate to use the CAGR (39.3%) to represent all year-to-year growth rates for this ten-year period.
 For this period, in other words, the exponential model made apple revenue growth highly predictable.

-At present (early FY 2018) it is not clear whether the 2016 decrease is simply an anomaly in the midst of a new exponential growth curve, or whether Apple revenue growth rates are entering a period of high variability.
+At present (2018) it is not clear whether the 2016 decrease is merely an anomaly in the midst of a new exponential growth curve, or whether Apple revenue growth rates are entering a period of high variability.

 The cumulative average growth rate CAGR is widely used in business today, especially in Annual Reports.
-In these reports, firms always present multi year performance histories, and at the same time, build a case that prospects for future growth are good.
+In these reports, firms always present multi-year performance histories, and at the same time, build a case that prospects for future growth are excellent.
 As a result, Investors and analysts are well-advised to keep in mind both the strengths and weaknesses of the CAGR metric.
 CAGR uniquely reveals some growth information, and at the same time CAGR can be blind to important aspects of growth histories.

 CAGR values are based entirely on two figures from the data series: a starting value (PV) and the ending value (FV).
-CAGR is completely blind to figures between the first and the last.
-To emphasize this point, consider one final example showing three data series with different growth profiles but identical CAGR measures.
+CAGR is blind to any numbers between the first and the last.
+To emphasize this point, consider one final chart.
+Exhibit 9 shows three data series with different growth profiles but equal CAGR measures.

 Exhibit 8.
-Plotting data for 3 growth series graphed in Exhibit graph.
+Plotting data for three growth series graphed in Exhibit graph.

 Data for these series could represent sales revenues, profits, units sold, or any of the business measures discussed above.
 Exhibit 8 covers four years of growth for the three series.

 Notice that all three data series have the same starting point (PV) and same ending point (FV).
-Series 1, however, shows little growth for 3 years, and then "explosive" growth during the final year.
-Series 3 shows just the opposite: Massive growth in the first year, and then nearly stagnant growth for the final three years.
+Series 1, however, shows little growth for three years, and then "explosive" growth during the final year.
+Series 3 shows just the opposite: Massive increase in the first year, and then nearly stagnant growth for the last three years.
 And, Series 2 sits midway between Series 1 and Series 3, with steady growth from Years 0 to Year 4.
-Nevertheless, all three series have exactly the same CAGR.
+Nevertheless, all three series have precisely the same CAGR.
 Differences between growth profiles are not visible in the CAGRs, but they are shown very clearly when graphed in Exhibit 9, below:

-Not all growth curves have anything close to the exponential profiles shown in Exhibits 2 and 7 above.
-Here, Series 2 and 3 depart from the exponential profile, and are thus poorly represented by a calculated CAGR The Series 1 curve is closer to the exponential curve, but this series, too—like the Apple sales revenues in Exhibit 5—is probably better characterized by two CAGRs rather than a single CAGR for the entire curve.
+Not all growth curves have anything close to the exponential profiles shown in Exhibits "2" and "7" above.
+Here, Series 2 and 3 depart from the exponential pattern, and are thus poorly represented by a calculated CAGR The Series 1 curve is closer to the exponential curve, but this series, too—like the Apple sales revenues in Exhibit 5—is probably better characterized by two CAGRs rather than a single CAGR for the entire curve.